Biologics for Advanced Hip and Knee Arthritis

 Position Statements

 Osteoarthritis is a slowly progressive degenerative disorder that involves damage to joint cartilage, structural changes in bone, and inflammation of the soft tissues around the joint.
-Advanced arthritis involves complete loss of cartilage and exposure of damaged bone (so-called “bone-on-bone arthritis”).
-Unfortunately, there is currently no curative treatment for advanced hip and knee arthritis.
-For many patients with advanced hip and knee arthritis, nonsurgical management results in continued pain and loss of function that negatively impacts quality of life.
-Total hip and knee arthroplasty is evidence-based and remains the mainstay of treatments for those with advanced degenerative disease who fail nonsurgical management.
-While joint replacement has been shown to be very effective at improving quality of life for most patients, surgery is not without risks and associated fears for some patients.
+Advanced arthritis involves complete loss of cartilage surface and exposure of subchondral bone (so-called “bone-on-bone arthritis”).
+Presently, there is no curative treatment for advanced hip and knee OA.
+Counter to claims made by individual providers or practices, biologic injections have not been shown to restore cartilage in hips and knees with OA.

 This statement is an expression of the policy of the American Association of Hip and Knee Surgeons.
 It is not a comprehensive review of the subject nor is it intended as medical advice for the treatment of individual patients.